-Select the one that applies closest to what you wish to find out.
-It is possible the information will be there, if not, select the final link on the first page to get to the petition.
+Click the one that applies closest to what you wish to find out.
+It is possible the information will be there, if not, click at the bottom (or click the final link on the first page) to get to the petition.

 Sometimes you may be unable to submit a petition.
 In such a case, you may send a tell to the on duty Ocean Master.
 By using the /who command, you will see who is online and on duty.
 Understand that it may take us some time to respond to the tell, if we are quite busy or looking at another ocean.